bordeux/tmpltool/README.md

 - `-o, --output <FILE>` - Output file path (optional)
   - If not specified, output is printed to stdout
+- `--trust` - Trust mode: Allow filesystem functions to access absolute paths and parent directories (optional)
+  - **WARNING:** This disables security restrictions.
+Only use with trusted templates.
+  - Without this flag, filesystem functions are restricted to relative paths within the current working directory
+  - With this flag, you can access any file on the system (e.g., `/etc/passwd`, `../../secret.txt`)

 ### Input/Output Combinations